fbpx

 Also Read: Workflow vs Process: What are the Key Differences?

-Imagine the journey from Business Process Management (BPM) to Digital Process Automation (DPA) like the evolution of your favorite gadgets:
+Imagine the journey from Business Process Management (BPM) to Digital Process Automation (DPA), like the evolution of your favourite gadgets:

 1. BPM (Traditional Process Management): This is like the first-generation smartphone.
 It’s exciting because it’s new but mainly focuses on basic functions like calling and texting.
 In BPM, we’re excited about improving processes but using manual methods and simple tools.